Simmer (song): Music video

 The music video for "Simmer" was released on January 22, at the same time as the song.
 It was directed by Warren Fu.

 The music video depicts Williams running naked through a forest at night, seemingly being chased by an unknown figure.
 She enters a house and discovers a room filled with candles and a bowl containing clay, which she covers her body with.
 When the figure eventually arrives at the room, Williams hits them with the bowl, knocking them unconscious.
 This results in the figure's mask coming off, revealing them to be Williams herself.

-As of February 2021, the song has 6 million views on YouTube.